+Estimated return on investment: _______ months/years

 PART H – FIELDS RELEVANT ONLY FOR IHL/RI

 H1: Designated Innovation and Enterprise Office

 [Instructions: Please provide brief background information on the designated Innovation and Enterprise Office (IEO) or its equivalent:

 An IEO here refers to an office that takes on technology transfer and commercialization functions, as well as education and training for such professionals, for the Host Institution.
 The office of the Director of Research or its equivalent can also be designated to take on the role of an IEO for the purposes of Central Gap Projects, subject to NRF’s approval. ]